lang-ai/handbook/how-we-work.md

 #### All-hands meeting

-Each Monday, everyone joins an all-hands meeting where each team shares the objectives for their week.
+Each Monday, everyone joins an all-hands meeting where each team shares their main updates and problems for their week.
 We also briefly talk about new hires, clients, and product updates.
 The sales team also gives an update about the most interesting clients meeting from the previous and the next week.
 All the information along with the monthly objectives are centralized in a shared document.

 The main objective is to keep the team aligned around the goals, as well as to maintain transparency on how the company is doing.

 #### Team-specific meeting

-The Product team gathers in a 20-min video call to discuss on the blockers and progress for the monthly objectives, while the Data Science team gathers a 45-min video call focused on the ongoing tasks.
+The Product team gathers in a 40-min video call to discuss on the blockers and progress for the current iteration, while the Data Science team gathers a 45-min video call focused on the ongoing tasks.
 The Sales team meets on Friday to discuss the status of opportunities and challenges found.

 ## Health Monitor